miadragovic/event-registration-system/README.md

 *More documentation and instructions will be added soon.*

-# Another trigger CI/CD workflow
+#  latest trigger CI/CD workflow